glwpie/internal_site/docs/03_Education/Education.md

 How Do You Get Ebola?

-Ebola isnít as contagious as more common viruses like colds, influenza, or measles.
+Ebola isn‚Äôt as contagious as more common viruses like colds, influenza, or measles.
 It spreads to people by contact with the skin or bodily fluids of an infected animal, like a monkey, chimp, or fruit bat.
 Then it moves from person to person the same way.
 Those who care for a sick person or bury someone who has died from the disease often get it.

 Other ways to get Ebola include touching contaminated needles or surfaces.

-You canít get Ebola from air, water, or food.
-A person who has Ebola but has no symptoms canít spread the disease, either.
+You can‚Äôt get Ebola from air, water, or food.
+A person who has Ebola but has no symptoms can‚Äôt spread the disease, either.

 What Are the Symptoms of Ebola?

 Early on, Ebola can feel like the flu or other illnesses.
-Symptoms show up 2 to 21 days after infection and usually include: ïHigh fever ïHeadache ïJoint and muscle aches ïSore throat ïWeakness ïStomach pain ïLack of appetite
+Symptoms show up 2 to 21 days after infection and usually include:
+ ‚Ä¢High fever
+ ‚Ä¢Headache
+ ‚Ä¢Joint and muscle aches
+ ‚Ä¢Sore throat
+ ‚Ä¢Weakness
+ ‚Ä¢Stomach pain
+ ‚Ä¢Lack of appetite

 As the disease gets worse, it causes bleeding inside the body, as well as from the eyes, ears, and nose.
 Some people will vomit or cough up blood, have bloody diarrhea, and get a rash.